nicinabox/glances/README.md

 # glances

-A heads-up dashboard for displaying thing-statuses overhead.
+A heads-up dashboard for displaying thing-statuses.

 ![](screenshot.png)